 Putting aside what we later learn about Amy Dunne, her disappearance in the book is not far off from Laci’s.
 In Gone Girl, Amy disappeared without a trace on the Dunnes’ anniversary.
 Laci went missing while walking the couple’s dog on Christmas Eve — another big day.
 During the search, the women were portrayed as the picture of sweetness and beauty.
 We later learn of Amy’s true nature and her devious revenge plot, which is where she and Laci drastically differ.

 Pregnancy factors into both tales, though in the case of Laci, her ending was much more heartbreaking.
-She was eight months pregnant with her and Scott’s first child when she went missing, and had even chosen the name Connor.
+She was eight months pregnant with her and Scott’s first child when she went missing, and had even chosen the name Conner.
 Nick and Amy Dunne had previously tried to get pregnant in the book, and in the end, the no-longer-missing Amy announced she’s expecting.
 Unfortunately, it was all just to stop her husband from revealing the truth about her “disappearance.”

 The Media Attention

 The most obvious ripped from the headlines moments in Gone Girl are those having to do with the press.
-Gillian Flynn made the Dunnes an attractive couple like the Petersons, who were quick to attract media attention.
+Gillian Flynn made the Dunnes an attractive couple like the Petersons, who were quick to garner media attention.
 In both cases, a press conference was held and vigils were organized by the families.
-Nick is confronted with questions about whether he's a suspect, which is something that also happened to Scott, though he opted to storm off instead of answering.
-All of this coverage was spearheaded by a sensationalistic cable news host obsessed with the case — in real life, it was HLN’s Nancy Grace, and in the novel, it was Ellen Abbott.
+Nick is confronted with questions about whether he’s a suspect, which is something that also happened to Scott, though he opted to storm off instead of answering.
+All of this coverage was spearheaded by a cable news host obsessed with the case — in real life, it was HLN’s Nancy Grace, and in the novel, it was Ellen Abbott.